-Put it in the refrigerator, preferable on the top portion and the back part.
+Put it in the refrigerator, preferably on the top portion and the back part.
 You can also place it where there is no raw meat besides the container.

-- For those looking for lesser fat content, you can substitute ordinary mayonnaise to low-fat mayo.
+- For those looking for lesser fat content, you can substitute ordinary mayonnaise with low-fat mayo.